Miller vs. Miller: It's a Knockout!

 What makes that particular comparison interesting is that Opportunity is also in Miller's care.
 So what happened over the past year?
 Is there something inherently special about Opportunity?
 And what does it mean for the long haul?

-Bridget B. Hughes has a position in the following securities mentioned above: BAC.
+Bridget B. Hughes does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.